HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/prepare-license.md

 ### Done!

 You're all set.
-The IQ Integrator will use your static key for all LLM requests. **You do not need to proceed with the rest of this document** unless you want to:
+The IQ Integrator will use your static key for all LLM requests.
-- Add automated Deployment Key management once the KMS endpoint is available
 - [Configure a database for conversation persistence](prepare-database.md) if not yet completed.